mimatts/pandas/report.md

 What are your main take-aways from this project?
 What did you learn?

+Our main take-aways from this project are:
+1. It can be difficult to navigate and understand a complex existing project.
+It took us a lot of time to understand the functionalities of different functions/classes/files.
+2. It was difficult to find an issue with an appropriate scope for this assignment.
+3. All the issues in the issue tracker do not describe an actual issue with the code.
+Some issues in the issue tracker report expected behaviour as bugs.
+We had this problem with the first issue that we picked.

 How did you grow as a team, using the Essence standard to evaluate yourself?

+The Essence checklist can be found [here](https://docs.google.com/document/d/1cplATiqxmItaO3Zb8u7uR8hS3H0rga7LcexPhgCMHXA/edit?usp=sharing).

+We are currently in the state *in place* according to the Essence standard.
+Since the last assignment, we have had a chance to work more as a team instead.
+There has been many small decisions to make, which has made us have more meetings with shorter notice, and in general be more agile.
+There is still room for improvement, but the team work has definately improved since the last assignment.

 Optional (point 6): How would you put your work in context with best software engineering practice?